Owa Odighizuwa, DE, UCLA

 Height: 6-3.
 Weight: 227.
 40 Time: 4.63.
 Projected Round (2015): 2-4.

-2/14/15: Hundley completed 69 percent of his passes in 2014 for 3,155 yards with 22 touchdowns and five interceptions.
+3/14/15: Hundley completed 69 percent of his passes in 2014 for 3,155 yards with 22 touchdowns and five interceptions.
 He had nine rushing touchdowns as well.
 Hundley declared for the 2015 NFL Draft.
 He is a developmental project who needs a lot of work as a pocket passer for the NFL.
 Hundley passed on playing at the Senior Bowl, which made a bad impression, but sources said that he interviewed well at the Combine.
 He also did well in the 40 with some mixed reviews on his field passing.
 His pro day was said to be solid.
 Teams like Hundley's skill set, work ethic and attitude, but he needs to sit and learn for a while before seeing the field.

 Entering the 2014 season, scouting sources across a number of NFL teams agreed that UCLA junior quarterback Brett Hundley was physically talented with upside, but they felt that he was inconsistent and overrated.
 Hundley did nothing to dispel that in the season opener against Virginia.
 He completed 20-of-33 passes for 242 yards and ran for 39 yards on 15 carries with a score.
 Hundley was then knocked out of the game against Texas with an injury to his non-throwing elbow (left).